 Male pattern baldness shouldn’t be the end of your full head of hair.
-At least that’s the thinking of new platelet-rich plasma (PRP) treatments.
+At least that’s the thinking of new platelet-rich plasma (PRP) treatments for hair restoration.
 New research has shown that PRP for hair loss works for many who want to avoid invasive hair transplant surgeries.

-Platelet-rich plasma is a non-surgical hair loss treatment that uses platelets from your blood to regrow hair cells and prevent androgenic alopecia from spreading further.
+Platelet-rich plasma is a non-surgical hair loss treatment that uses platelets from your blood to regrow hair cells and prevents androgenic alopecia from spreading further.

 Platelet-Rich Plasma for Hair Loss

-Doctors have successfully used PRP treatments to regrow hair in transplant patients, and now it’s being offered as an option for non-invasive, non-surgical hair growth.
+Doctors have successfully used PRP treatments to regrow hair in transplant patients, and now it’s being offered as an option for non-invasive, non-surgical hair restoration to treat male pattern baldness.
 Typically, the process includes several treatments, so you won’t instantly see results overnight.

 So what if the secret to preventing baldness was in your blood?